Frequently Asked Questions

 - Never look directly at the sun, even when wearing sunglasses.

-- Wear sunscreen on your face, eyelids, and around your eyes.
+- Wear sunscreen on your face, eyelids, and around your eyes, but take care not to get sunscreen in your eyes.

 - Avoid commercial tanning booths.
 If you do go, make sure you receive special protective goggles.